28 Million year old artefacts

 Menu back

-Time and again, in Earth’s layers, which, according to conventional estimation, are supposed to be far more than 100 million years old, objects are found which were with great probability made by human beings (so-called artefacts).
+Time and again, some objects which are found in the Earth’s layers and were with great probability made by human beings, so-called artefacts, are according to conventional estimations supposed to be far more than 100 million years old.
 Much speculation has been generated by these finds.
-Is humanity much older than has so far been thought?
+Is humanity much older than previously thought?
 Do certain objects originate from aliens?
 Are we dealing here with time travellers?
 Only one thing is hardly ever questioned: the reliability of current geological timetables.

-In June 1934, a piece of limestone was found, out of which a piece of wood was sticking.
-When an attempt was made to release the piece of wood, it was established that it was a wooden hammer handle.
-At the time of its discovery, the object was completely encased in limestone.
+In June of 1934, a piece of wood was found sticking out of a piece of limestone.
+When an attempt was made to free the piece of wood, it was established that it was a wooden hammer handle.
+At the time of this discovery, the object was completely encased in limestone.
 The conclusion that must be drawn from this is that the hammer must have been made before the rock was formed.
-The age of the rock is estimated by geologists at 65 to 140 million years old (1).
+The age of the rock is estimated by geologists to be sixty-five to 140 million years old (1).

 Hammer from Texas